So Tight Their Lovin’ Squeaked: Aerosmith Were Too Good to Ever Be Cool

 But shameless cleverness was also the key to the unobstructed music, which employed whatever it took to sound great: accordion, horns, cannibalized Holland-Dozier-Holland, and — on their magnum opus “Cryin’” — more key changes than judiciously edited pop songs normally allow, much less in the service of improving a composition.
 Every one was a hook, pulled tight enough to squeak.

 Then they met Diane Warren.
-Aerosmith had utilized song doctors since their late-’80s comeback, but it was only with the pretty bad (but asteroid-sized) “I Don’t Want to Miss a Thing” that they really lost themselves and never fully recovered: 2001’s “Jaded” is their sole great song since (and the less said about 2012’s depressing Music From Another Dimension! the better).
+Aerosmith had utilized song doctors since their late-’80s comeback, but it was only with the pretty bad (but asteroid-sized) “I Don’t Want to Miss a Thing” that they really lost themselves and never fully recovered: 2001’s “Jaded” is the sole great Aerosmith song since (and the less said about 2012’s depressing Music From Another Dimension! the better).
 But even as they became a self-evident punchline among the next generation of axe-wielders, and belatedly fell into more VH-esque squabbling, their decades-spanning great material has stood the test of time.